I would like to thank Joseph from Jomo Audio for providing the Flamenco in return for my honest opinion. Pics were provided by Jomo.

 Jomo Audio Flamenco

 -Drivers: 11 BA drivers: 1 sub, 2 low, 4 mid, 2 high, 2 super high

 -Design: 5-way passive crossover, 3 sound bores, 2 switches

 -MRSP: SGD $2999 (US $2140)

 Jomo has stepped up their unboxing experience and accessories since the last time I checked, for the Samba review.
 The Flamenco is delivered in seriously stylish cube-sized matte black box.
 Where the Samba was shipped in an anonymous Peli case with a few basic accessories, Flamenco comes in a shiny blue hockey-puck style case, which sits tightly in a hollowed out enclosure in the box.
 The brand name ‘Jomo’ reflects in silver letters on the top, contrasting the metallic blue.
-Similar as with Samba, Jomo includes a 6.3mm and airline adaptor as extra accessories.
+Similar as with Samba, Jomo includes a 6.3 mm and airline adapter as extra accessories.
 The dark metal warranty card is a nice finish that adds to the luxurious feel of the package.